 Main Researcher: Marianna Krause, PhD student

-Objective: To elucidate possible adverse effects of prenatal exposure to UV filters on the human fetus.
+Objective: To elucidate possible adverse effects of prenatal exposure to chemical UV filters on the human fetus.

 Description: Biomonitoring studies show that over 90% of the Danish population excretes UV filters in their urine not only during the summer period, but throughout the whole year.
 It is caused by wide industrial use of UV filters, not only in sunscreens, but also in many other everyday consumer products, such as personal care products, food packaging, furniture, clothes, detergent, toys, cleansing agents and many others.
 Widespread use of UV filters is caused by their unique properties to protect colors from blushing and to protect plastic from melting due to sun exposure.
 UV filters were shown to pass from the skin into the blood and were also detected in breast milk.
 But what is not known is whether UV filters pass from exposed mothers through the placenta barrier and into the fetus.
 UV filters have documented endocrine disrupting properties proven by various in vitro and animal studies.
 Especially the thyroid function, growth and reproductive system are affected.